ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Processing triples representing Conditional Endorsements

-An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the Accepted Claims Set only if specified conditions apply.
+An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the Accepted Claims Set only if specified conditions are satisfied.
 This section describes the process performed by the Verifier to determine which Conditional Endorsements from the candidate CoMIDs should be added to the ACS.

 The verifier checks whether Conditional Endorsements are applicable by comparing Accepted Claims Set entries against expected values provided in `stateful-environment-record` object which are part of the triple.